Esri/calcite-react/CONTRIBUTING.md

 ## Testing

-After saving your changes and building for production, run `npm pack` in the dist folder to create a .tgz file that mimics a npm-published calcite-react package.
+To test a local build of calcite-react from your own parent application, run `npm pack` in the dist folder to create a .tgz file that mimics a npm-published calcite-react package.
 Then run `npm install [filename].tgz` from your parent app to install the package locally and test drive the changes.

 ## Submitting a Pull Request